M0hamady/django-htmx-todo-app/README.md

 python manage.py runserver

 Open your web browser and navigate to http://localhost:8000/ to access the application.
+TaskApp
+You can access the TaskApp App by visiting the following URL: [TaskApp App](https://todowithmohammedy.pythonanywhere.com/).
 Features

 The application provides the following features: